CdWithChandra/Kubernetes/README.md

 ## Setup Instructions
 > [!TIP]
-> This video guide will help you [install Kubernetes on your local machine](https://youtu.be/DR736ESFs_U)
+> Don’t miss out on the ultimate guide to [installing Kubernetes on your local machine!](https://youtu.be/DR736ESFs_U)

 1. Start your cluster: minikube start
 2. Verify Node is ready: " kubectl get nodes "